mendrugory/blog/content/post/mesos-local-development.md

 url: /post/mesos-local-development
 ---

-Last week I felt so nostalgic about working with [Mesos](http://mesos.apache.org/) because I do not have more projects which work with these technology and people are only demanding [Kubernetes](http://kubernetes.io/).
+Last week I felt so nostalgic about working with [Mesos](http://mesos.apache.org/) because I do not have more projects which work with this technology and people are only demanding [Kubernetes](http://kubernetes.io/).

 Mesos is a project which was born in Berkeley, now under the [Apache umbrella](https://www.apache.org/index.html#projects-list), and whose target is the management of computer clusters.
 It will help us to create distributed systems with the feeling that we are only working with a really big machine.
 Mesos gather the resources of all the machines that join the cluster and take care of deploying the application in those places with enough resources.